tfachada/thesist/template/Chapters/0-Quick-guide.typ

   kind: raw,
   align: top,
   columns: (1fr, 1fr),
+  rows: (auto),
   caption: [A comparison of two pieces of code],
   label: <subfigure-grid-example-listing>
 )

 @subfigure-grid-example-listing, composed of Listings @sub-left-example-listing[] and @sub-right-example-listing[], is not being treated as an image figure, thanks to `kind: raw`.

+If you have any other doubts about how to use subfigures, be sure to check the documentation of the `subpar` package.

+== Flexible captions

+The package of this thesis also includes the function `flex-caption`.
+Consider the following figure:

+#figure(
+  image("../Images/0-Quick-guide/andromeda.jpg", width: 80%),
+  caption: flex-caption(
+    [This is a very long figure caption that goes into detail about some things. #lorem(20)], [A short version of the caption]
+  )
+)<example_flex_caption>

+Look now at the image index back at the beginning of the thesis, and see the caption @example_flex_caption has in there.
+Instead of it being cluttered with this long caption, it has the short version in there.
+Might be useful!

 == Using the Glossary

 This template's Glossary feature is implemented by default with the #link("https://typst.app/universe/package/glossarium")[`glossarium`] package.
 With it, you use `#gls()` for singular forms and `#glspl()` for plural forms.
 Some example references are #gls("mu_0"), #glspl("potato"), #glspl("dm") and #gls("ist").
-The latter two become just #glspl("dm") and #gls("ist") after their first usage.
+The latter two become just #glspl("dm") and #gls("ist") by default after their first usage.
 Be aware that glossary terms typically don't show up in the glossary until you reference them!

 Glossary entries and titles are set up in the `Glossary.typ` file.

 == Using the Bibliography

-You can reference bibliography items like this @Madje_Typst, this #ref(<Madje_Typst>), or this #cite(<Madje_Typst>).
-Paste LaTeX-style (BibLaTeX) references in the included `refs.bib`, or switch to a `.yml` file with Typst's own format (Hayagriva) if you want.
+You can also reference bibliography items, like this @Madje_Typst or like this #cite(<Madje_Typst>).
+Like with the Glossary, entries will usually only show up after being referenced.

+Paste LaTeX-style (BibLaTeX) references into the included `refs.bib`, or switch to a `.yml` file with Typst's own format (Hayagriva) if you want.

 == Afterword

 You can keep this file in the project while removing it from `main.typ` if you want to keep it as a reference.

 Keep in mind that this template may receive new features in the future.
 This will be influenced, in part, by the evolution of both the package ecosystem and Typst itself.
 Just like with your other imported packages, you can update the `thesist` version number in your `.typ` files.
-Instructions will be given on this template's changelog if you need to take any extra steps after that.
+Instructions will be given on this template's changelogs if you need to take any extra steps after that.

 *Feel free to contribute to this package's repository if you so wish.*